MakanAKaregar/ESA_CAMEO_WGAST/Altimetry_validation/README.md

 - ### *GNSS-IR measurements from RPR stations*
 The processed GNSS-IR data, following the GNSS-IR processing workflow described in the *RPR_processing* module, are used in this study.
 The full processing chain is available here: [RPR_processing](https://github.com/MakanAKaregar/CAMEO_WGAST/tree/4d6a2514814fc5e725057033ca62d3d0c32899bf/RPR_processing)
 - ### *In-situ hydrometric gauge data*
-The In-situ hydrometric gauge data are abtained from AES-SONEL (Energy Corporation of Cameroon) at the CAM1 station (Song Mbenguè), based on manual staff gauge readings (limnimetric scales) performed at hourly intervals.
-This manual procedure limits temporal resolution and may introduce measurement uncertainties.
+The in-situ hydrometric gauge data are obtained from AES-SONEL (Energy Corporation of Cameroon) at the CAM1 station (Song Mbenguè).
+Water levels are recorded through manual staff gauge readings (limnimetric scales) performed four times per day at 07:00, 12:00, 17:00, and 22:00.
+This manual observation procedure may introduce measurement uncertainties due to operator-dependent reading accuracy.

 <p align="center">
   <img src="../assets/Staff Gauge.jpeg" width="1200"/>